⚡ WholeTech

 Tech Industry & Workforce

-Austin is a major tech hub, home to Tesla's Gigafactory, Samsung's chip fabrication plant, Apple's second-largest campus, and thousands of startups.
-Managing growth, attracting talent, and ensuring workforce development opportunities for all residents are ongoing priorities.
+Major tech hub: Tesla’s Gigafactory, Samsung’s chip plant, Apple’s second-largest campus, thousands of startups.
+Managing growth and workforce development are ongoing priorities.

 💧

-Central Texas is prone to drought, and Austin's water supply depends on the Highland Lakes system.
-Stage water restrictions, conservation mandates, and long-term water planning are critical issues as the city's population continues to grow and climate patterns shift.
+Central Texas is prone to drought.
+Austin’s water depends on the Highland Lakes system.
+Stage water restrictions and long-term planning are critical as the population grows.

 🚶